Readerlution/Finance/VaR_Korea/VaR.md

 1. **Constructing Portfolio**

 In this experiment, 10 stocks from the Korean stock markets (KOSPI and KOSDAQ) were selected.
-For demonstration purposes, initial investment was set to 10 billion won in total.
+For demonstration purposes, initial investment was set to 10 billion(KRW) in total.
 First, the 10 stocks were selected with a focus on battery supplier industry, as they were hotly debated in the media during recent years.
 The following table lists the 10 stocks selected.

 |**Count**|**종목명**|**종목코드**|**Listing**|
 | :-: | :-: | :-: | :-: |